randyb128/SeaData2000/Examples/InputOutput/README.md

 ## InpOutMQTT Example

 This sketch uses the IoT MQTT phone app to test and inputs and outputs.
 Open the IoT MQTT app and select the Input/Output panel.
-This if you publish to:
+You can publish to:
 - output/led/chan0  payload "true" turns on LED otherwise off
 - output/relay/chan0 payload "true" turns on 1st Relay otherwise off
 - output/relay/chan1 payload "true" turns on 2nd Relay othrwises off